wchaering/tagsort/README.md

 ===
 **`reset` (Optional, default: `false`)**

-Specify an element or button that, when clicked, will return the sorted elements to their initial state by resetting all tags.
+Specify an element that, when clicked, will return the sorted elements to their initial state by resetting all tags.
 No default element is used.

 Example Values: ```.tagsort-reset``` or ```#button-tags-reset```